 When people find out their husky keeps trying to escape, it’s commonly heard that their husky “doesn’t love them” this isn’t how it is.
 Your husky is an independent breed and if his needs are not met, he’s bored, or something is beyond your fence, an untrained husky won’t think twice about taking off.

-It’s not really personal.
+It’s really not personal.
 Although you should realize that something is not quite right.
 Either your husky is not trained and the distractions are too tempting OR you are not providing your husky with what he needs.

 Thank you for reading and if you have experience with this topic, comment below and help other husky owners!